Tearnote/Minote/README.md

 [MinGW runtime](http://mingw-w64.org/doku.php/start) licensed under a mix of licenses included in the repository as `LICENSE.MinGW-w64.runtime.txt`, the least permissive of which being LGPL.

 [PCG PRNG](http://www.pcg-random.org/) licensed under Apache license, included in the repository as `LICENSE.PCG.txt`.

+[FMOD Core](https://fmod.com/) licensed under a proprietary EULA included in the repository as `LICENSE.FMOD.txt`.
+The project falls under the <500k budget tier, granting it a free license.
+The end product will be required to include the FMOD logo on a splash screen.

 Please note that Minote's license is incompatible with GPL.